Mahir-Hussain/Mahir-Hussain/README.md

 - 🔭 My last project was a [trading bot](https://github.com/Mahir-Hussain/tradingBot)

-- 🌱 My plan is tto make a weather website
+- 🌱 My plan is to make a weather website using javascript

 <br/>